MicrosoftDocs/power-automate-docs/flow-docs/create-actions.md

  **Define Process Arguments**
  In this area, you’ll specify any data that the action expects to start and what data will be passed out of the action.
 More information: [Define process arguments](#define-process-arguments)

- **Add Stages, Conditions and Actions**
+ **Add Stages and steps**
  Like other processes, you specify what actions to perform and when to perform them.
-More information: [Add stages, conditions and actions](configure-actions.md#BKMK_AddStagesConditionsAndActions)
+More information: [Add stages and steps](#add-stages-and-steps)

 <a name="BKMK_DefineProcessArgs"></a>
 ## Define process arguments